apioo/fusio-docs/docs/backend/api/routes.md

 ## Scopes

-The scopes field defines a set of scopes assigned to this route.
+The scopes field defines a set of scopes assigned to a route.
 If the route is protected an enduser needs to obtain such a scope in order to access the endpoint.

 ## Status